On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 The Aston Martin Racing team competes in a full American Le Mans Series, winning four races but just missing out on the team's championship to the factory Corvette team.
 At Le Mans the team goes one better than 2005 coming in second in the GT1 class.
 Aston Martin Racing customers Larbre win the Le Mans Endurance Series.

-The Subaru World Rally Team, by its standards, has a poor season, and for the first time in more than a decade does not win a round of the World Rally Championship.
+The Subaru World Rally Team, by its standards, has a poor season, and for the first time in more than a decade does not win a round of the WRC.

-Meanwhile in Australia, Prodrive's Ford Performance Racing team has its best year to date winning several races and taking second and fifth in the drivers' championship.
+Meanwhile in Australia, Prodrive's Ford Performance Racing team has its best year to date winning several races and taking third in the drivers' championship with Mark Winterbottom and second in the teams'.

 In automotive technology, Prodrive's own four wheel, self-leaning concept, Naro, makes its first run and proves the unique concept.
 It also runs the Go-engine variable compression ratio engine for the first time on the dynamometer and launches a new range of performance parts for the Aston Martin V8 Vantage.
 The Mazda RX8 PZ is launched in the UK, a car developed in conjunction with Prodrive.